patagonaa/surron-light-bee/README.md

 ## Electronics

+### RS485 Bus

+There is an internal RS485 bus between the battery, controller (ESC) and display.

+Reverse engineering progress of the RS485 protocol is documented under [./bms_comm/README.md](./bms_comm/README.md).

 ### Battery

 "60V nominal", 16S11P, Panasonic NCR18650PF cells[^forum-manual].
 These would allow up to 21A charge and 90A discharge current.